.

 How Much is Health Insurance for Individuals?

 The cost of health insurance for individuals in Canada varies widely based on factors such as age, health status, coverage level, and the insurer.
-On average, a basic health insurance plan for an individual can range from $50 to $200 per month.
+On average, a basic health insurance plan for an individual can range from $50 to $200 per month on average.
 More comprehensive plans, including additional benefits like dental, vision, and prescription drugs, can cost upwards of $300 per month.
+But do take note that this is just a ballpark range!
+The cost of your health insurance policy will depend on many factors.

 Factors Affecting Individual Health Insurance Costs